akshata29/agents/docs/README.md

-# Magentic Foundation Framework Documentation
+# Foundation Framework Documentation

 ## Overview

-The Magentic Foundation Framework is an enterprise-grade, production-ready orchestration framework built on top of Microsoft Agent Framework.
+The Foundation Framework is an enterprise-grade, orchestration framework built on top of Microsoft Agent Framework.
 It provides advanced multi-agent coordination, execution patterns, security controls, and monitoring capabilities for building sophisticated AI applications.

 ## Documentation Structure